itserasmus/bocbwn/README.md

 BOCBWN is an optimizing compiler for brainfuck, one of the first esoteric programming languages, which despite its minimal syntax, [is turing complete](https://en.wikipedia.org/wiki/Brainfuck).

-BOCBWN comes with a (work in progress) proof of correctness of all its parts*, in `proofs/`!
+BOCBWN comes with a (work in progress) proof of correctness of all its parts^[^1], in `proofs/`!

 For usage, skip directly to [BOCBWN Usage](#bocbwn-usage)

+[^1]: the proofs provided are proofs that the methods used in BOCBWN are sound, and while the implementation follows relatively trivially from the intent, the implementations are not proved.

 ## Brainfuck Specification